shirashiki/spring/CouchServer/ExampleSpringMaven/ProjectDetails.md

 - Select a folder in your workstation: select a folder which will host Heroku repos.
 - In this folder clone the Heroku repo: in the folder, execute `git clone git@heroku.com:exspring.git`.
 This will create a folder underneath your current, containing the repo.
 - In the first clone, you will be cloning an empty repo.
-Add a .gitignore file, so you you not upload garbage to heroku.
+Copy your .gitignore file from your repo to the heroku repo created, so you you not upload garbage to heroku.
 Use the **SAME** gitignore from your git repository, so it will prevent you uploading trash and the generated stuff to Heroku.
 Heroku will run the Maven build again, so no need to upload jar/war.
 - Copy the contents of your Eclipse project to the repo.
 Files which are in the root in the Eclipse project need to be in the root in the repo.
 - Go to the repo directory in your machine, then add and push content:
 ```